Sławomir Łotysz (1970) is Professor at the Institute for the History of Science, Polish Academy of

 He obtained his Ph.D. from the Institute for the History of Science, Polish Academy of Sciences in 2005 and his Habilitation from the same Institute in 2014.
 The current research interest include: the flow of technology between East and West during the Cold War, particularly in computing and pharmaceuticals, historical perspective on technological and industrial cooperation within COMECON.
 In 2011-2012 he was engaged with Making Europe research project as web editor of its virtual exhibit www.inventingeurope.eu.
 He is with ICOHTEC since 2002, and he serves as an administrator of its website since 2007.
-In 2008-2011 he was a member of Executive Committee.
+In 2008-2011 he was a member of Executive Committee, and in 2013-2017 served as Secretary General.
 Further information can be found at his profile on academia.edu and wordpress.com.
 Slawomir also serves as Webmaster and, since 2007, has been maintaining the ICOHTEC website.

 Institute for the History of Science

 Polish Academy of Sciences

 In his PhD. thesis at Berlin Free University (1996) he

 is dealing with the history of social museums.
 Technology and

 play is one of his main topics of research.
 Recently edited books: “Zukunft der Ingenieure”, concerning engineering and the